istresearch/phantom-snap/serverless/README.rst

     ...

-You will want to copy the POST endpoint, and use it in your ``LambdaRenderer`` configuration like so:
+You will want to copy the POST endpoint, and use it in your ``LambdaRenderer`` configuration like so (see `this <https://serverless.com/framework/docs/providers/aws/events/apigateway#setting-api-keys-for-your-rest-api>`_ page for more details on Serverless API keys):

 ::